 2020 Schoellkopf Medalist

-The Jury for the Schoellkopf Award of the Western New York Section of ACS selected Jochen Autschbach, Larkin Professor of Chemistry at the University at Buffalo, as the 2019 Schoellkopf Award recipient
+The Jury for the Schoellkopf Award of the Western New York Section of ACS selected Dr. Mary McCourt, from Niagara University, as the 2020 Schoellkopf Award recipient

-…in recognition of his pioneering contributions to the development of quantum mechanical methods for predicting the spectroscopic properties of heavy-element molecules and for his outstanding dedication to teaching and mentoring..
+… in recognition of her pioneering contributions to the development of drug delivery methods for the treatment of breast cancer, diabetes, and Alzheimer’s disease, and for her outstanding dedication to teaching and mentoring.

 For a list of past Schoellkopf recipients, see the Schoellkopf History Page.

 2021 Schoellkopf Medal Nominations are being sought until May 1.
 Please see the Nomination Instructions for more information.